Start your business

 If all of this sounds complex, don’t worry.
-ZenBusiness provides a robust Operating Agreement template for $35.
+ZenBusiness provides a robust Operating Agreement template.
 This can help to speed up the process, reduce expenses, and get your business ready to go as soon as possible.

 Unless you’re a single-member LLC without employees, you’ll likely need to get an Employer Identification Number (EIN) from the Internal Revenue Service (IRS).
 Even if you don’t legally need an EIN, getting one can help you open a business bank account or obtain credit to grow your business.